bkase/slides/cto-presentation/slides.md

 * <!-- .element: class="fragment" data-fragment-index="2" --> We strive for excellence over perfection <!-- .element: class="fragment" data-fragment-index="2" -->
 * <!-- .element: class="fragment" data-fragment-index="3" --> We are humans first <!-- .element: class="fragment" data-fragment-index="3" -->

 Note: 1.
 Keep work well-defined, visible, using evidence, and sharing work quickly, keeping in mind the end-user as well as developers reading the code.
 2. scope goes first, then speed, quality never suffers.
 High architecture and coding standards.
 Make sure we have a design and approach through RFCs first!
 Aggressively favor simplicity.
 Not easy.
 Simple.
 There's a difference.
-Easy leads to lazy complexity.
 We finish things.
 Really finish.
 Ship them.
 It's not done until it's in a usable product 3.
 It's okay to ask for help, to fail, and to take calculated risks given constraints on time.
 Growth mindset.
 Always be open to learning.
 Help your teammates.
 4. Make spaces for voices, culture of execution and delivery AND HAVING FUN. ...
 So this is our ideal, how have we gotten closer to this...

 !!!